On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Framework and results

 To sketch the main ideas, we further assume that $(X,d)$ is compact and the diameter of $(X,d)$ is normalized to $\frac 1 3$.
 The non-compact case follows by the same argument as the compact case, by considering $X$ as a limit of compact sets.
-Using known characterizations of the \hyperlink{phi}{$\on{PHI(\beta)}$}, it is enough to construct a metric $\theta \in \sJ(X,d)$ and a measure $\mu \in \sA(X,d,m,\sE,\sF)$ such that \be \mu \left(B_\theta (x,r)\right) \asymp r^\beta \Cap(B_\theta(x,r), B_\theta(x,2r)^c),\q \mbox{for all $x \in X, r \lesssim \diam(X,\theta)$.} \ee The above estimate relating the measure $\mu$ and capacity implies that $\mu$ is a smooth measure with full quasi support and satisfies the following volume doubling and reverse volume doubling properties (see Proposition \ref{p:smooth}): there exists $C_D >0$ and $c_D \in (0,1)$ such that
+Thanks to the known characterizations of \hyperlink{phi}{$\on{PHI(\beta)}$} as stated in Theorem \ref{t:phichar} and the preservation of \ref{EHI} between $(X,d,m,\sE,\sF)$ and $(X,\theta,\mu,\sE^\mu,\sF^\mu)$ as stated in Lemma \ref{l:EHI-TC-QS}, it is enough to construct a metric $\theta \in \sJ(X,d)$ and a measure $\mu \in \sA(X,d,m,\sE,\sF)$ such that

+The above estimate relating the measure $\mu$ and capacity implies that $\mu$ is a smooth measure with full quasi-support and satisfies the following volume doubling and reverse volume doubling properties (see Proposition \ref{p:smooth}): there exists $C_D >0$ and $c_D \in (0,1)$ such that

 The estimate \eqref{e:capest} along with Theorem \ref{t:phichar}, implies \ref{PHI} because volume doubling, reverse volume doubling, and \hyperlink{ehi}{EHI} are preserved by the quasisymmetric change of the metric from $d$ to $\theta$.